 This is UK’s first national park boasting dramatic Derbyshire moorland particularly around the Dark Peak, as well as the river valleys of the White Peak.
 Another national park adored by visual and literary artists, explore the likes of Dovedale which was captured in the works of Tennyson and Byron.
 There are lots of peaks, but also lots of stations to access them.
-Glossop is considered the gateway town, but you can also take trains to the old spa towns of Matlock or Buxton for some of the park’s ancient heritage.
+The nearest train station to the Peak District is Glossop, considered to be the gateway town, but you can also take trains to the old spa towns of Matlock or Buxton for some of the park’s ancient heritage.

 For those who love a bit of wild and windy coastline, there is nothing like stepping off the train at Fishguard station and pretty much onto into the national park’s coastline which is part of the larger Wales Coast Path.
 This is actually one of the smallest of the UK’s national parks, and yet it is home to 12 Blue Flag beaches, offshore islands, large swathes of the Preseli Hills and the Gwaun Valley.
 Other stations to take you there are Tenby, Haverfordwest, Pembroke Dock and Milford Haven.

-A priceless rural refuge for anyone living in the busy south-east of England as this is the closest national park to London.
+A priceless rural refuge for anyone living in the busy south-east of England, this is one of the best national parks near London and, in fact, the nearest.
 The grassy-topped wave of hills are what give the park its name but there are also ancient woodlands, rivers and the white cliffs of the Sussex coast.
 Winchester and Lewes are the main gateways, with more regional starting points at Amberley in the Arun Valley, Southease in the Ouse Valley or Liss in Hampshire.